feathersjs/docs/clients/rest.md

 # REST

 Once [set up on the server](../rest/readme.md), there are several ways to connect to the REST API of a Feathers service.
-Keep in mind that while clients connected via websockets will receive real-time events from other REST API calls, the HTTP API itself does not provide any real-time functionality.
+Keep in mind that while clients connected via websockets will receive real-time events from other REST API calls, you can't get real-time updates over the HTTP API without resorting to polling.

 ## feathers-rest clients